OldGamesCracking/oldgamescracking.github.io/_games/gta3.md

 Well, that was kinda easy.
 Time for the fun part: fixing the IAT.<br><br>

-By the way, you can make a snapshot of the VM now so you can save on the time that the loader needs to load the data from the CD and also spare your drive from this jittery SafeDisc thing and you could also remove the CD now at least for fixing the IAT.
+By the way, you can make a snapshot of the VM now so you can save on the time that the loader needs to load the data from the CD and also spare your drive from this jittery SafeDisc thing and you could also remove the CD now, at least for fixing the IAT.
 Thanks to Luca D'Amico / Antelox for that trick.<br>

 Ok, let's have a closer look at the imports.
 In the image above we can already see a remote call.
 Step into that call and we see the following code:

 ![Call]({{site.url}}/assets/gta3/call.png)

 Not exactly the same as SafeDisc 1 but kinda similar.
 If you try to step over the call, bad things happen.
-There are probably timing checks in there and the return address is probably checked for a 0xCC to detect a snoopy cracker ;) ... at least that's what I thought first, but it turns out that the problem is that the game actually crashes later down the line and the we simply do not land on the code after the CALL (address 0019992D0 in the image).
-In order to figure out the actual remote call address, this is what I did:
+There are probably timing checks in there and the return address is probably checked for a 0xCC to detect a snoopy cracker ;) ... at least that's what I thought first, but it turns out that the problem is that the CALL actually never returned where I thought it would (address 0019992D0 in the image), all this "popad, popfd" was probably only added to confuse us, this code is never reached.
+In order to figure out the actual remote call address and how we return, this is what I did:

 I single stepped past the _pushfd_ and placed a hardware breakpoint on the top of the stack.
 Then hit F9 and landed here:

 ![At return]({{site.url}}/assets/gta3/ret.png)

-See how the function that we actually tried to call is on the stack?
-If we now return, we land in that function.
+See how the address of the procedure that we actually tried to call is on the stack?
+If we return now, we land in that procedure.
+And the original return address is also there.
 Ok, this seems repairable:

-- Go through IAT and check for CALLs to locations that are not in user sections (I used < 0x21100000)
+- Go through the IAT and check for addresses that are in user sections (I used < 0x21100000)
-- Place a HW BP on the stack once the first value is pushed
+- Place a HW BP 'on access' on the stack once the first value is pushed in the stub
-- Run and then the BP will trigger two simes (the first time is when the function address is written)
+- Run freely and then the BP will trigger two times (the first time is when the function address is written)
-- We should be in the function and can retrieve its address
+- We should be in the procedure and can retrieve its address

 ```asm
 $iat_start = 0x0061D3B4